Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 # Module 2: Interactome Properties

 In this homework, you will first implement network measures, then compare these measures across different yeast interactomes, and finally compare these measures across interactomes from yeast, human, and fly.
+All graphs are undirected and unweighted.
+Note that the Written Assignment asks you to compare interactomes and provide figures.

 * **Assignment Out:** Monday, Sept 14
 * **Assignment Due:** Monday, Sept 28

-* **Suggested Deadlines:**  Note that the Written Assignment asks you to compare interactomes and provide figures.
+### Suggested Deadlines

 :arrow_right: Friday, Sept 18 -- implement most of the network measures